If you’re looking for the perfect potluck side dish, choose this Loaded Potato Salad recipe. It’s filled with bacon, cheese, chives, and more.

 This recipe won’t use an entire bag of potatoes.
 So, if you’re looking for ways to finish that bag, check out our list of Budget Potato Recipes for more ideas.

-Loaded Potato Salad Recipe
+Loaded Baked Potato Salad Recipe

 Affiliate links are included in this post and Drugstore Divas may make a small commission if you use them.

-Loaded Potato Salad Ingredients:
+Loaded Baked Potato Salad Ingredients:

 - 6 potatoes